 To Rome with Love

-In his third television series, John Forsthye played a widower rather than a bachelor.
-It was less successful than Bachelor Father but lasted longer than The John Forsthye Show, running for two seasons on CBS from 1969 to 1971.
+In his third television show, John Forsthye played a widower who moves to Rome with his three daughters.
+The sitcom ran for two seasons on CBS from 1969 to 1972.

 Seven years after the end of the successful Bachelor Father and three years after The John Forsythe Show wrapped up its one and only season, John Forsythe returned to television in his third sitcom: To Rome with Love on CBS.
 The series premiered on Sunday, September 28th, 1969 running from 7:30-8PM opposite Land of the Giants on ABC and The Wonderful World of Disney on NBC.
 Forsthye starred as Professor Michael Endicott, a widower with three daughters who moves his family to Rome in an attempt to make a fresh start.